Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

 2. Windows Active Directory

 In this exercise, we are using AADDS, which is an Azure PaaS resource.
 It will host the Windows domain needed to create the WVD session hosts.
-By default, the domain name used in AADDS will be your Azure Tenant name (for example: ***azurehol1057.onmicrosoft.com***)
+By default, the domain name used in AADDS will be your Azure Tenant name (for example: If your lab user account is *odl_user_189588@azurehol1057.onmicrosoft.com*, the domain will be *azurehol1057.onmicrosoft.com*).

-Now we will start creating prerequisites for AADDS.

 ### **Task 1: Register Microsoft.AAD Resource Provider**

+In this task we will create prerequisites for AADDS.
 The resource provider Microsoft.AAD should be registered in our subscription to deploy AADDS.
 If it is not already registered, we need to register it from the Azure portal.

 1. Open **Azure Portal** (https://portal.azure.com) in your browser.